Is there a connection between hair washing and hair loss?

 Using products like Pilot's Hair Growth Shampoo and Conditioner, which are specifically designed to be used together for optimal haircare, means that you're nourishing your hair and scalp with ingredients that your follicles will love.

-The Thicken Shampoo and Keep Conditioner have been formulated to lay the groundwork for thicker, healthier, and happier follicles.
 So if you're worried about hair loss, using products that actively help the hair growth process is most definitely the way forward.

 Set the right temperature

 This can lead to weak and dry strands, ultimately affecting the scalp's sebaceous glands and your general hair health.
-Really hot water can also fade colour treated hair, and damage sensitive skin.
+Really hot water can also fade colour-treated hair, and damage sensitive skin.

-Lukewarm water is recommended for hair washing, but if you're feeling particularly bold, give your scalp a rinse with cold water.
 Not only can cold water reduce inflammation and improve circulation, but it also helps seal the hair cuticle to keep the protein bonds intact.

 Bonus benefit: It'll wake you up and get the blood pumping faster than an espresso.